microsoft/DeepSpeed/README.md

 ## Installation

 * Please see our [Azure tutorial](docs/azure.md) to get started with DeepSpeed on Azure!
-* If you're not on Azure we recommend using our docker image via `docker pull deepspeed/deepspeed:latest` which contains a pre-installed version of DeepSpeed and all the necessary dependencies.
+* If you're not on Azure, we recommend using our docker image via `docker pull deepspeed/deepspeed:latest` which contains a pre-installed version of DeepSpeed and all the necessary dependencies.
-* If you want to install DeepSpeed manually we provide an install script [install.sh](install.sh) to help install on a local machine or across an entire cluster.
+* If you want to install DeepSpeed manually, we provide an install script [install.sh](install.sh) to help install on a local machine or across an entire cluster.

 ## Writing DeepSpeed Models
 DeepSpeed model training is accomplished using the DeepSpeed engine.
 The engine